— 10 min read

 Backhoes

-Backhoes are versatile tools for excavating, loading materials, breaking up asphalt, digging up trees and minor demolition.
+Backhoes are versatile tools for excavating, loading materials, breaking up asphalt, digging up trees, and minor demolition.
+These versatile machines feature both a front bucket and a rear-mounted digging arm, making them among the most useful, multifunctional pieces of road-building equipment.

 Wheel tractor scrapers are used to level surfaces and have a sharp blade and conveyor belt to collect material.
 They can spread or remove large amounts of material and increase efficiency.